 But I wasn’t alone.
 With the help of my bereavement doula and a friend who is a budding herbalist and postpartum doula, I came up with a strategy for getting through that week of having Tomb Raider quality breasts without ever developing mastitis or having to bind my breasts (um, ow?) until my brain finally got the message that the show was over.
 Even though having my milk come in was an incredibly painful reminder that my baby was gone from my body, yet not in my arms, I now cherish that I allowed myself to experience the process of what my body was capable of, and connect with my daughter through that in a way that felt healthy for me both mentally and physically.

-- A nursing bra made from a breathable natural fiber that is fitted, but not too tight.
+– A nursing bra made from a breathable natural fiber that is fitted, but not too tight.
 It’s tough to know exactly how much your breast size will increase once your milk comes in, but for me, I went up about two cup sizes from my pregnancy size.
-I wore this exact one in an XL almost 24 hours a day.
 If my breasts needed a break from being confined or needed some air, I would pull the part that covered my breasts over and under my chest just like if I were actually nursing.
 There was enough room to comfortably fit the frozen gel packs in each cup without everything being too tight or too loose.

 – Round Gel Ice Packs with Cloth Back – These ice packs were everything for keeping me comfortable most of the day.
 They are round and fit perfectly inside my bra cups.
 They also have a soft backing, so you don’t have the gel pack plastic sticking to or directly touching your sensitive nipple.
 I bought extra so that when the pair I was using cooled down (which happened every 1-2 hours) I wasn’t having to wait for them to refreeze to use them again.
 My breasts were incredibly hot to the touch while they were engorged, making my overall chest very warm.
 Keeping them as cool as possible was essential.